Tessellate-Imaging/Monk_Object_Detection/README.md

 <br />

 ## Pipelines presented as jupyter notebooks - see example_notebooks
+(See the licenses for each pipeline and use accordingly)

 - A) GluonCV Finetune: credits https://gluon-cv.mxnet.io/build/examples_detection/index.html
     - SSD with Vgg16